 - Extra edge support to ensure your neck is well-cushioned

-- Ultra-soft cover is removable and washable
+- The ultra-soft cover is removable and washable

 - 100-night sleep trial